 Our proprietary volatility prediction signals for our active equity and active derivatives strategies update daily and will typically switch between bullish and bearish portfolios 10-20 times per year.
 We use mainly S&P 500 derivative instrument pricing as input, as well as other stock market metrics, to look for 4 key conditions in investor sentiment:

 Strongly bullish sentiment

 Sentiment trending more bearish

-We would be delighted to speak with you more about our signals and how we use them to manage our dynamic portfolios.
+We would be delighted to speak with you more about our signals and how we use them to manage our active portfolios.
 Just click here to schedule a time to speak with us.